iamcal/logTailer/README.md

 	screen -d -m node server.js

-To view the logs in your browser, copy the contents of the <code>web/</code> fodler to your web server, edit the config URLs inside <code>follow.htm</code> and then load it in a browser.
+To view the logs in your browser, copy the contents of the <code>web/</code> folder to your web server, edit the config URLs inside <code>follow.htm</code> and then load it in a browser.

 That's it.